jurlaub/StarsCoreEngine/README.md

 Vagrant and VirtualBox provide a virtual machine to develop on.
 Precise64 is the image modal.

 After reading the relevant install documentation, this order of events may be helpful:
-*Install Vagrant according to the documentation.
+* Install Vagrant according to the documentation.
-*Install VirtualBox.
+* Install VirtualBox.
-*Download from vagrantcloud.com the box image used in the project. hashicorp/precise64 *In a terminal window:
+* Download from vagrantcloud.com the box image used in the project. hashicorp/precise64
+* In a terminal window:
-  -follow the Vagrant init commands
+  - follow the Vagrant init commands
-  -VagrantUp & Vagrant ssh in a terminal window
+  - VagrantUp & Vagrant ssh in a terminal window
-  -Now inside the virtual machine, check the python version you are running by starting up python -follow virtualenv or virtualenvwrapper download/install docs to create an environment -when instantiating a virtualenv instance, make sure to specify the python version.
+  - Now inside the virtual machine, check the python version you are running by starting up python
+  - follow virtualenv or virtualenvwrapper download/install docs to create an environment
+  - when instantiating a virtualenv instance, make sure to specify the python version.
 You may need to download the updated version.